 Before starting your all day cooking adventure, make sure you have all the necessary ingredients on hand.
 Read through the recipe thoroughly to understand the cooking process and timing.
 This way, you can plan your day accordingly and ensure you have enough time to dedicate to the dish.

-See also Can you recycle cooking oil
+See also Can you cook meat on parchment paper

 2. Prep in Advance